5 minute read

 The company leveraged natural language processing and machine learning to extract information from unstructured transaction data.

-Since the company couldn't find a pre-trained model with the ability to categorize the information needed for their clients, Digits created their own tool based on TensorFlow 2.x and the ecosystem library TensorFlow Text.
+Since Digits couldn't find a pre-trained model capable of categorising the information needed for their clients, They created their own tool based on TensorFlow 2.x and the ecosystem library TensorFlow Text.

-The tool developed by the company categorized selected entities, such as dates, party names, website URLs, and locations.
+The company's tool categorised selected entities, such as dates, party names, website URLs, and locations.

 Digits continuously updates the model to suit different clients' needs and the changing industry requirements.